alea-institute/FOLIO/README.md

 ## Overview

-[SOLI (Standard for Open Legal Information)](https://openlegalstandard.org) is an open, CC-BY licensed standard designed to represent universal elements of legal data.
+[FOLIO (Federated Open Legal Information Ontology)](https://openlegalstandard.org) is an open, CC-BY licensed standard designed to represent universal elements of legal data.
 It improves communication and data interoperability across the legal industry by providing a comprehensive ontology and taxonomy for legal concepts.

 ## Repository Contents

-- `SOLI.owl`: The primary OWL (Web Ontology Language) file containing the SOLI ontology
+- `FOLIO.owl`: The primary OWL (Web Ontology Language) file containing the FOLIO ontology
-- `documentation/` (coming soon): Detailed documentation on SOLI concepts and usage
+- `documentation/` (coming soon): Detailed documentation on FOLIO concepts and usage
 - `examples/` (coming soon): Sample implementations and use cases

 ## Key Features